AlenGaz/distributedfleetsim/README.md

 ## Logging

 More detailed information about execution is posted in the terminal and saved to log files.
-Log files can be inspected offline by running class ```coordination_oru.util.BrowseLogs```, which opens a log browsing GUI.
+Log files can be inspected offline by running class ```coordination_oru.se.oru.coordination.coordination_oru.util.BrowseLogs```, which opens a log browsing GUI.
 Each panel in the GUI shows the output of one of the class instances that ran in the previous execution of the test program.
 Several of these classes are instantiated in separate threads, and messages produced concurrently are highlighted when the caret position in one of the panels is updated by the user.
 The key-bindings Alt-\<X\> and Ctrl-Alt-\<X\> can be used to quickly select panel \<X\> in the top and bottom pane, respectively.

 ![LogBrowser GUI](images/logs.png "LogBrowser GUI")